Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 After completing this paper students are expected to have achieved the following major learning objectives:

-• Be able to explain the effect indistinguishability has on the statistical properties of matter; derive and apply the quantum distribution functions
+• Understand the effect of indistinguishability on the statistical properties of matter

-• Apply the appropriate quantum statistical method to calculate the thermal properties of the standard quantum systems: an ideal Fermi gas, photons in a cavity, and an ideal Bose gas; derive and apply the appropriate density of states for these systems
+• Apply the appropriate quantum statistical method to calculate the thermal properties of ideal quantum systems

 Timetable